 Summary

 In this lesson, students will observe the colors in emission spectra for different excited gases.
 They will compare the specific emitted wavelengths and explain how these specific emitted wavelengths are the result of energetic and physical transitions by electrons in excited atoms.
-They will then apply this experience with emission spectra to predict and compare the spectra of atmospheres for planets in our solar system.
+Then, they will apply this experience with emission spectra to predict and compare the spectra of atmospheres for planets in our solar system.

 Essential Question(s)

-How do excited gas atoms emit specific colors of light, and how can these specific colors be used to explore the composition of planetary atmospheres?
+How do excited gas atoms emit specific colors of light?
+How can these specific colors be used to explore the composition of planetary atmospheres?

 Snapshot